garden-io/garden/docs/guides/deprecations.md

 Garden will skip `Test` and `Run` actions that already ran from your local machine, but team members and CI workflows won't be able to benefit from the cache entries on your local machine.

-<h2 id="kubernetesclusterinitcommand"><code>garden kubernetes cluster-init</code></h2>

-This command will be removed in 0.14.
-Do not use this command.
-It has no effect.

 <h2 id="syncstartcommand"><code>garden sync start</code></h2>

 The command `garden sync start` will only be available inside the dev console (`garden dev`) in the next major version of Garden, 0.14.
 Do not use it as a standalone Garden command.